 Make your Presentation Count

 Don’t feel like you need to limit yourself to screen sharing static images or pre-recorded videos to illustrate a presentation, either.
 Visual props or aids can add a surprising amount of depth to a demonstration, whether it’s metaphorical like building a small structure of blocks, or something more literal and requiring visuals like a cooking demo or small craft.
+But should you need some help with crafting a good presentation, consider getting yourself signed up for presentation training that can be quite effective for you and your business.
 In any of these cases, having a live visual demo can bring your presentation to a whole new level.

 Just be sure that the camera you use is steadily mounted to prevent any shaking that could cause at best a blurry or hard to follow demonstration or at worst motion sickness in some of your audience.
 In this instance, having a separate webcam as opposed to one built into your device can prove very helpful, as you can usually anchor the webcam at a good angle to capture your demonstration.
 Don’t forget to practice the demonstration several times first, and see if changing the camera location works for your purposes or not.
 Otherwise just stepping back from an anchored camera, or switching from front to back camera on your smartphone or tablet, should work just right.